Eastern Bank Ltd (historic)

-The Eastern Bank Limited, was a British bank founded in 1909 in London, to help finance trade with Far east.
-In 1957 Chartered Bank (now Standard Chartered Bank), acquired Eastern, and eventually absorbed it into Standard Chartered in 1971.
+The Eastern Bank Limited was a British bank founded in 1909 in London to help finance trade with the Far East.
+In 1957 Chartered Bank (now Standard Chartered Bank) acquired Eastern, and eventually absorbed it into Standard Chartered in 1971.

 History

-Early years : 1909 - 1945
+Early years: 1909–1945

-Eastern Bank Limited was founded in 1909 in London, as a new Eastern exchange bank, to help finance trade with the far east.
+Eastern Bank Limited was founded in 1909 in London as a new Eastern exchange bank to help finance trade with the Far East.
 The next year Eastern established branches in Bombay and Calcutta.
 Right from its inception, the bank had a number of powerful institutional shareholders, including the Sassoon family.